sixthkrum/joystick-lib/README.md

 Ongoing project to map keyboard keys to a joystick using xdotool and linux joystick api

+to compile projects using this link libxdo and libjoystick, trying to figure out a linker thing

 dependencies:

 LIBXDO: https://github.com/jordansissel/xdotool follow installation instructions there